Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 AdvertisementADVERTISEMENT

 Pluto, the Planet of Transformation, is also playing a major role in the metamorphosis you’re experiencing this year.
-On January 20 Pluto will leave your sign and return to Aquarius until September 1.
+On 20th January, Pluto will leave your sign and return to Aquarius until 1st September.
 This eight-month stretch of having Pluto in your money and security sector will encourage you to revamp the way you previously looked at your work routine.
-If you worked a nine-to-five that demanded a lot of physical labor, you’re likely to start looking into ways to make money remotely or online.
+If you worked a nine-to-five that demanded a lot of physical labour, you’re likely to start looking into ways to make money remotely or online.

 Aquarius Sun & Rising: